vorov2/dyalect/README.md

 27.5
 ```

-Dy is shipped with a CLI (command line interface) which can
+Dy is shipped with the CLI (command line interface) to
-help you to familiarize yourself with the language.
+help you quick start with the language.

 Please refer to [wiki](https://github.com/vorov2/dyalect/wiki) for more information.